rachelb5/Beisser-Markdown.md/medium-3-4-feedback.md

 ## Abuse in Sex Trafficking

-[//]: # (Could you find some quotes from victims or police reports--anything to make the argument feel a bit more visceral (but, importantly, not exploitative))
+[//]: # (Could you find some quotes from victims or police reports--anything to make the argument feel a bit more visceral (but, importantly, not exploitative)?)

 Violence and assault against women have come into the spotlight recently, with new information coming to light about rape on college campuses, sexual harassment on social media, and Donald Trump’s comments about sexually harassing women during his 2016 campaign.
 With all of this new information, many young women have mobilized to fight to stop violence against women.
 Take Back the Night rallies have become popular on many college campuses, as has encouraging college women to report rape and other sexual assaults, and volunteering organizations focused on helping women who are victims of violence.
 This recent focus on the violent repression of women has also brought to light just how many women are affected by violence committed by men.
 While all of this new information has brought many new young women into the fight, one facet of violence against women that is sometimes ignored is the violence that often accompanies sex trafficking.